cjneely10/cjneely10.github.io/_posts/2019-10-18-MetaSanity-Adding-Additional-Analyses.md

 evaluation_data.update(data=dt)</code></pre>

-There is much more that can be incorporated through the use of `DataTable` and `RecordList`!
-See the [BioMetaDB](https://github.com/cjneely10/MetaSanity) page for more information!
+There is much more that can be incorporated through the use of `UpdateData` and `RecordList`!
+See the [BioMetaDB](https://github.com/cjneely10/BioMetaDB) page for more information!

 Citations